 Bishop Richard was ASWA Chairman from 2004 to 2013.
 He is the retired Bishop at Lambeth, where he worked closely with Archbishop George Carey and Archbishop Rowan Williams.
 Previously while serving as Bishop of Dover in the Canterbury Diocese, he became actively involved in the highly publicised campaign against live exports to the Continent.

 He is married and lives in Canterbury where he is still active in the diocese.

-Steven's published work includes The Inclusive God (co-written with Hugh Rayment-Pickard, Canterbury, 2006); Radical Orthodoxy: A Critical Introduction (SPCK, 2007); Prayers for an Inclusive Church (Canterbury, 2008) and Derrida and Theology (Continuum, 2009).
-He is currently co-editing a book entitled Beyond Human: From Animality to Transhumanism, due to be published by Continuum in 2011.
+Steven’s published work includes The Inclusive God (co-written with Hugh Rayment-Pickard, Canterbury, 2006); Radical Orthodoxy: A Critical Introduction (SPCK, 2007); Prayers for an Inclusive Church (Canterbury, 2008) and Derrida and Theology (Continuum, 2009); Beyond Human: From Animality to Transhumanism (Continuum, 2011).

-I was invited to become a patron of ASWA by the late Dr. Edward Carpenter, Dean of Westminster Abbey.
-I got to know Edward as a member of a working party concerned with the welfare of animals under his chairmanship which worked for 2 years and produced the report 'Animals and Ethics'.
-In pursuance of that objective, 30 years ago, I founded the Centre for Animal Welfare Studies (CAWS) to encourage a multidisciplinary study of the subject.
+David was invited to become a patron of ASWA by founder, the late Dr. Edward Carpenter, Dean of Westminster Abbey when part of a working party concerned with the welfare of animals.
+David subsequently founded the Centre for Animal Welfare Studies (CAWS).

 A qualified veterinary surgeon, it soon became apparent that animal welfare was constrained and he struggled with the application of the veterinary promise “to make animal welfare their overriding consideration at all times”.
 It is his purpose and passion to rebalance our relationship with other sentient creatures, wild and domestic, in their favour.